duncannevin/codebot/README.md

 robot.atGoal()            // Check if robot has reached the goal
 ```

-**Important**: Always use `await` before movement functions!
-This ensures the robot moves one step at a time.

 ### Example Solution

 Here's how you might solve a simple level: